I7-Examples/When-in-Rome-2/docs/source.txt

 When Ark ends:
 	if the pod is visible and the number of things in the pod is greater than 3: increase plot depth by 1;
-		change Esther's utterance to "'I thought those were supposed to be escape pods, not Noah's ark,' remarks Esther from the door.
+		now Esther's utterance is "'I thought those were supposed to be escape pods, not Noah's ark,' remarks Esther from the door.
 'Look at all that stuff you got in there.'
 She casts a fascinated glance over [the list of things in the pod], all stuffed into the pod.

 'You want to get in too?' you offer.
 'We're supposed to have a male and female of each kind.'